 Post-workout protein, especially whey, is vital if you haven't eaten anything for hours.
 Aim for 20-50 grams of protein after each workout depending on your bodyweight.
 Most women will do fine with 20 grams, while men should aim for the upper range.

-Many CrossFitters view stretching as a monumental waste of time.
+This is an often overlooked tip for workout recovery, since many CrossFitters view stretching as a monumental waste of time.
 However, fitness experts and body builders know that proper stretching of exhausted muscles not only jump-start the recovery process but also build flexibility that allows for more muscle gain in most compound lifts.

-Workout recovery does not have to be complicated.
+Speeding up muscle recovery does not have to be complicated.
 According to trainer, Dan DeLisle, "A hot bath is another great way to foster a faster recovery.
 This will increase blood circulation to the muscle tissue, which then means greater oxygen and nutrient delivery – two things that your tissues need for repair.
 A hot bath before bed can also lull you to sleep easier, and sleep is another very vital part of the recovery equation.

 "If you aren’t getting at least 8 hours of sleep per night, it could be one reason you aren’t seeing the recovery you hope you would.
 Stay away from the alcohol and caffeine several hours before bedtime, but drink plenty of water."